China's Huawei says 2021 sales down, profit up

 AP Business Writer

+Huawei Technologies Ltd. reported its 2021 profit rose 75.9% while sales fell under pressure from curbs on access to most U.S. technology that crippled its smartphone business and led to an overhaul of its global operations.

+Sanctions have “significantly affected our business,” but Huawei might be recovering as it develops new product lines, Meng Wanzhou said in her first appearance at a public business event since returning from Canada in September.

-“Our overall financial resilience is strengthening,” the CFO, Meng Wanzhou, said at a news conference at Huawei headquarters in the southern city of Shenzhen.
-“The company is more capable of dealing with uncertainty.”
+“For Huawei in 2021, we may have perhaps passed through the black zone of this catastrophe,” Meng said at a news conference at Huawei headquarters in the southern city of Shenzhen.

+Huawei, China’s first global tech brand, is at the center of tension with Washington over technology and security.
+American officials say the company is a security risk and might enable Chinese spying, an accusation Huawei denies.

-Meng, the daughter of Huawei’s founder, was arrested in Canada in 2018 on U.S. charges that she lied to banks in Hong Kong about dealings with Iran.
+Meng, the daughter of Huawei’s founder, was arrested in 2018 on U.S. charges she lied to Hong Kong banks about dealings with Iran in violation of trade sanctions.
 Chinese authorities arrested two Canadians in an attempt to force Canada to release her.

 Meng was released in September under a deal with the U.S. Justice Department that will dismiss the charges in exchange for her accepting responsibility for misrepresenting Huawei’s dealings with Iran.
 The two Canadians were released after Meng returned to China.